 Last but not least, measure your results.
 If you don’t know what is working (or more importantly, not working) you are wasting resources.
 With a strategy that ticks all the boxes above, you will have visibility into how and where your leads come in, how well your website is funneling people, and who is converting from a lead to a customer.

 At Full Gallop, a deeper conversation happens with decision makers and a creative brief is built taking into consideration the existing brand, determining if something needs adjusting or updating, new possible messaging and then once that is completed, we review it with our client to be sure that it feels right to them.
-The your company needs to be able to live with, own and feel good about the new strategy before anything can be created for tactical implementation.
+Your company needs to be able to live with, own and feel good about the new strategy before anything can be created for tactical implementation.

 With almost 20 years of marketing experience, our lead strategist, Amanda MacDonald, will work directly with you and your team to recommend the best course of action to reach your business goals.